simdevmon/bundled-portable-ci/README.md

 When Jenkins is ready the GIT credentials must be set for the existing job.
 That's it!
 Hit 'Build Project' and view the results at SonarQube.

+### Change database
+- Forward database port in vagrant file for inspection (optional)
+- Replace database containers in docker-compose.yml
+- Replace JDBC driver in application server dockerfile
+- Change database port in prepare_testbed.sh

+MariaDB has some additional steps, which can be removed when changing the database

+- Upload of a custom configuration file through Vagrant
+- Processing of the custom configuration file during bootstrap
+- Installation of mariadb-client in Jenkins container

 ## Notes
 - During installation the scripts automatically agree to the [license agreement](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) for Oracle JDK.
 Do not use this project, if you do not agree with this license agreement.